Rehaaaan/E-commerce-Sales-Analysis-and-Forecasting/README.md

 1. **What are the monthly and seasonal trends in sales?**
 2. **Which product categories generate the highest revenue?**
 3. **What is the customer lifetime value (CLV) for different segments?**
-4. **How effective are my promotional campaigns affecting sales and revenue?**

 ## Results
 - Summarized key insights from the analysis.